12 Ways to Enjoy Chapel Hill and Orange County

 Art Galleries & Museums

 For an eclectic experience, the permanent collection of the Ackland Art Museum consists of more than 18,000 works of art, featuring North Carolina’s premier collections of Asian art and works of paper as well as significant collections of European masterworks.
 For modern and contemporary fine art galleries, check out the Hillsborough Gallery of Arts in downtown Hillsborough.
-You’ll not find better artisanship than at FRANK in Chapel Hill, the North Carolina Crafts Gallery and Womancraft Gifts in Carrboro, and Hillsborough Arts Council Gallery in Hillsborough
+You’ll not find better artisanship than at FRANK, the North Carolina Crafts Gallery and Womancraft Gifts in Carrboro, and Hillsborough Arts Council Gallery & Gift Shop in Hillsborough

 -